icons8/lunacy-docs/docs/autolayout.md

 ### [Auto layout overrides](#resetting-overrides)

 You can add auto layouts to any <a href="https://lunacy.docs.icons8.com/components/" target="_blank">component</a>.
-[Combining components with auto layouts](#auto-layouts-and-components) brings your workflow to the next level, making it easier to quickly change and update your designs.
+Combining [components and auto layouts](#auto-layouts-and-components) brings your workflow to the next level, making it easier to quickly change and update your designs.

 <!-- Read more about how to do this here. -->